57 Hitting Techniques to Customize to the Player

 - Plate Approach (Having a Plan) (click here for 8 Steps to a Productive Plan at the Plate).

 - When to Look for a Pitch (click here for When and How to Look for a Pitch).

 - Physical and Mental Preparation Routines

 - What to do to get out of slump

 - Whether to Expand the Zone with Two Strikes

 The extent of this list may surprise some readers.
-At least two conclusions can be derived:
+Two conclusions can be derived:

 - Becoming a successful hitter is one of the most challenging skills in sports.